Shared posts

 So every time you pick up a slightly heavier weight, you are increasing the challenge and forcing your muscles to adapt and get more resilient.

-What I’m trying to say:
+Specifically, what I’m trying to say is:

 If you want to get bigger, focus on getting stronger.